obiba/sf-obiba-selection-tree/README.md

 - *expandAllLabel* is text in the "Expand all nodes" button.
 Default is `Expand all`.
 - *collapseAllLabel* is text in the "Collapse all nodes" button.
 Default is `Collapse all`.
 - *clearLabel* is the text in the "Clear" button.
 Default is `Clear`.
+- *downloadLabel* is the text in the "Download" button (when form is read-only).
+Default is `Download`.
+If `false`, downloading selections is not available.
 - *description* or *helpvalue* to display a help text.

 node